Navdevl/turbohustle/content/blog/engine-braking---good-or-bad.md

 * By decreasing the usage of conventional braking, the life of brake pads increases significantly.
 This sounded fictitious for me until i could myself feel the difference.
 * Engine braking can be used to a fair amount during bumper to bumper traffic conditions.
 This allows the rider to have a better control over the braking and acceleration since engine braking is much more engaging for the rider.
 * MotoGP riders masters the engine braking techniques and perform it before entering a corner as it allows the rider to concentrate more on cornering and provides the liberty to quickly accelerate and exit the corner.
+* Only thing you probably have to remember is that the tail lamp